vframeio/dface/README.md

-# VFRAME DFACE
+# DFACE.app

 ![DFACE Screenshot](docs/assets/screenshot.jpg)

-DFACE is a web application that performs high quality face redaction in a web browser using YOLOv5 computer vision models and Tensorflow.js.
+[DFACE.app](https://dface.app) is a web application that performs high quality face redaction in a web browser using YOLOv5 computer vision models and Tensorflow.js.
+Made by VFRAME.io.